FuelLabs/fuel-indexer/docs/src/querying/search-and-filtering.md

 Additionally, you can combine these operations using the `and` or `or` keywords, and invert operations by using the `not` keyword.

 > You should practice sensible database design when filtering records.
-Apply database indicies to the underlying columns in order to make search operations more efficient; however, be advised that an overuse of database indicies will lead to degraded performance.
+Apply database indices to the underlying columns in order to make search operations more efficient; however, be advised that an overuse of database indices will lead to degraded performance.

 ## ID Selection